 Holiday Inn Express, 612 Wainright Court in Lebec.
 (661) 248-1600.
-For 2017 the Planet Ultra group rate is $TBD per night (please check back soon- an arrangement is in the works).
-You must make your reservation by ?? to get these special rates; but please note there is another event in town this weekend – and the rooms will SELL OUT EARLY.
-DO NOT WAIT.
-Be sure and tell them you’re with Planet Ultra or click here to reserve online.
-There’s a Motel 6 just down the road, but we don’t have a group rate there this time.
+For 2018 the Planet Ultra group rate is $119 per night.
+You must make your reservation by May 4th to get this special rates.
+Please don’t wait until the last minute.
+This hotel will sell out!
+Be sure and tell them you’re with Planet Ultra.
+There’s a Motel 6 just down the road, but we don’t have a group rate there.

 I-5 to Frazier Mountain Park Road exit.
 Turn right on Lebec Rd and then right on Wainright.
 Click here for a map.

 Rider check-in will be Friday night from 8pm to 8:30pm and Saturday morning from 6am-7:30am

 This is not a race, but it is a timed event.
 Your number plate must hang from your handbags, facing forward, without touching your frame.
 Be sure ride under the start/finish arch when you start and when you finish.
 If you don’t attach your chip correctly, or do not pass under the start/finish, you will be listed as DNF in the results.
 Please don’t email us after the event to change your results if you failed to follow these rules.

 Century riders may start between 7am and 8am.
 Please choose your start time based on your expected finishing time.
 If you leave too early, you won’t receive a start time, as our timing equipment will not be activated before 7am.The finish line opens at 12:45pm – so plan accordingly.
 Here are the guidelines: